-6.1.1 Cytogenetic analyses of neoplastic blood and/or bone marrow-acquired clonal chromosomal abnormalities have been increasingly important in the clinical management of patients with hematological neoplasms.
-At time of diagnosis, cytogenetic abnormalities assist in the diagnosis of such disorders and can provide important prognostic information.1 Furthermore, cytogenetic analysis can provide crucial information regarding specific genetically defined subtypes of these neoplasms that have targeted therapies.
-At time of relapse, cytogenetic analysis can be used to confirm recurrence of the original neoplasm, detect clonal disease evolution, or uncover a new unrelated neoplastic process.
+6.2.1 Cytogenomic analyses of acquired clonal chromosomal abnormalities in neoplastic blood, bone marrow, and/ or lymph nodes are instrumental in the clinical management of patients with hematologic neoplasms.
+Cytogenetic analyses assist in the diagnosis of such disorders and can provide important prognostic information.2-6 Furthermore, cytogenetic studies can provide crucial information regarding specific genetically defined subtypes of these neoplasms that may have targeted therapies.
+At time of relapse, cytogenetic analysis can confirm recurrence of the original neoplasm, detect clonal disease evolution, or uncover a new unrelated neoplastic process.
+In some circumstances, cytogenetic studies may be useful in post-treatment evaluation to identify persistent disease (with or without clonal evolution) or to document cytogenetic remission.

-6.1.2 These cytogenetic analyses include conventional G-banded chromosome analysis, fluorescence in situ hybridization (FISH), and/or chromosomal microarray (CMA).
-Laboratories should work closely with oncologists and pathologists to determine the order of testing required to obtain relevant cytogenetic information in a cost-effective manner.
+6.2.2 These cytogenetic analyses include conventional Gbanded chromosome studies, FISH, and/or CMA.
+In addition, there is a growing overlap between cytogenetic and molecular genetic studies and several novel methodologies fall between these traditional boundaries and complement traditional cytogenetic methods.
+Laboratories should work closely with oncologists and pathologists to determine the order of testing required to obtain relevant cytogenetic information in a cost- and time-efficient manner.

-6.1.3 Laboratories offering cytogenetic analyses for hematological neoplasms should be familiar with the various chromosomal abnormalities associated with the different neoplasms and their clinical significance.
-The laboratory should be able to provide a robust analytical and interpretative service for the various hematological neoplasms.
-All results should be, to the extent possible, interpreted in the context of the clinical, pathologic, and molecular findings.^{1,2}
+6.2.3 Laboratories offering cytogenetic analyses for hematologic neoplasms should be familiar with the various chromosomal abnormalities associated with these different malignancies and their clinical significance.
+The laboratory should provide a robust analytical and interpretative service for the various hematologic neoplasms.
+All results should be, to the extent possible, interpreted in the context of the clinical, pathologic, and molecular findings.2-7